 - 12.1 Information on employees by marriage and civil partnership is minimal.
 Our census asked our employees this question for the first time.
-Again, gaps in the information require us to go back out to employees to request them to share this information with us, in order to provide a baseline of information to gain a better understanding of equalities across the council, and inform our policies and practices where they impact on marriage and civil partnership. - 12.2 In the council, employees report their relationship status as: 4.39% Never married or registered as a same sex civil partnership, 10.61% Married, 0.37% Separated, 1.46% Divorced, 0.09% Widowed, 82.24% Information not known.
-The numbers of employees in a registered same sex civil partnership are too low to publish, indicating that we need to some work to ensure people feel comfortable declaring this on a monitoring form.
+Again, gaps in the information require us to go back out to employees to request them to share this information with us, in order to provide a baseline of information to gain a better understanding of equalities across the council, and inform our policies and practices where they impact on marriage and civil partnership. - 12.2 In the council, employees report their relationship status as being: 10.45% Never married or registered as a same sex civil partnership, 22.79% Married, 0.91% Separated, 3.52% Divorced, 0.39% Widowed, 0.08% Same sex civil partnership, and 59.68% Information not known.